Time Signature for Beginners

 Counting Method For Compound Time Signatures

 Remember how we counted simple meters?
-The same applies to count compound meters.
+The same applies with counting compound meters.
 We use the same numbers except that the notation is different.

 Let me show you an example.

-The example above shows a compound meter of six-eight (6/8) and is subdivided into two basic pulses – 2 dotted quarter notes.
+The example above shows a compound meter of six-eight (6/8) and is subdivided into two basic pulses – 2 doted quarter notes.

 A 6/8 meter means there are six eighth notes in a measure.
-A dotted quarter note in a 6/8 meter is equal to three eight notes.
+A doted quarter note in a 6/8 meter is equal to three eight notes.